 The mechanism of human understanding - generalization - is thus embodied in the syntax of all human languages.
-In order to understand something /form a concept, we must be able not only to connect, but also to abstract, to single out characteristic elements, and to view them separately from the "totality of the concrete experience in which they are embedded" [11].
+In order to understand something /form a concept, we must be able not only to connect, but also to abstract, to single out characteristic elements, and to view them separately from the "totality of the concrete experience in which they are embedded" [8].
 Every word of language is already a generalization; every statement in every human language is a structural embodiment of its

-- Synthesis, connecting word-meanings into the nexus of the proposition (mosaic), and - Analysis, focusing on parts of the sentence (recursion) i.e., describing them by associating parts of the whole with other ideas, based on some Resemblance, Contiguity, or Cause/ Effect relationship.
+- Synthesis, connecting wordmeanings into the nexus of the proposition (mosaic), and - Analysis, focusing on parts of the sentence (recursion) i.e., describing them by associating parts of the whole with other ideas, based on some Resemblance, Contiguity, or Cause/ Effect relationship

 Generalization, thus, is the universal matrix of human thought which finds expression in the diverse grammars of the world's languages, all shaped by it.
-The Arab philosopher of the tenth century, al Farabi, had commented on the universal principles of human understanding:
+This idea is not new; the epistemology of the great Islamic philosopher of the tenth century, al Farabi, postulated 'universal reason' (i.e., universal principles of human understanding):

-[Logic] shares something with grammar in that it provides rules for expressions, yet it differs in that grammar only provides rules specific to the expressions of a given community, whereas the science of logic provides common rules that are general for the expressions of every community [12].

-Since all human languages have the same Rational Mechanism (generalization - associating ideas by resemblance, contiguity and cause/effect), it is easy to see why logic is universal.
-However, we are not born thinking - how do we, individuals, learn to think?
+[Logic] "shares something with grammar in that it provides rules for expressions, yet it differs in that grammar only provides rules specific to the expressions of a given community, whereas the science of logic provides common rules that are general for the expressions of every community" [9].
+Logic is universal - two plus two is four, no matter where you come from.
+It constitutes the Rational Language Mechanism (generalization, which has created (and finds expression in) all human languages.
+However, logic is not inborn - how do we, individuals, learn to think?